diudiuzzzyyyjjj/learngit/readme.txt

 git is version control system
 git is a free software
 git tracks changes of file
-Creating a new branch is qiuck
+Creating a new branch is qiuck &simple